The page has been translated by Gen AI.

 chmod +x /etc/rc.d/rc.local

-In Windows servers, time synchronization plays a crucial role in Active Directory (AD) Kerberos authentication.
-The allowed time difference between the client and Domain Controller (DC) is limited to 5 minutes by default, and if the difference exceeds 5 minutes, AD authentication errors may occur, affecting external services like SQL or Failover Cluster and internal OS operations.
+On Windows servers, time synchronization plays a crucial role in Kerberos authentication within Active Directory (hereafter AD)).
+The allowed time skew between the client and the Domain Controller (hereafter DC) is limited to 5 minutes by default, so if the skew exceeds 5 minutes, AD authentication errors may occur.
+Consequently, it can affect external services such as SQL or Failover Cluster, as well as internal OS operations.
+Therefore, when it is an AD member, it is configured to synchronize time based on the Primary Domain Controller (hereafter PDC), and the PDC server or a standalone server performs time synchronization by referencing an NTP server.
+This ensures correct time synchronization is maintained, allowing stable service delivery.

 Windows Time Service (W32Time)

-NTP communicates using UDP port 123 by default.
-When using SCP’s NTP server, no additional security settings (Security Group) are required.
-However, if SCP’s NTP server is set to a public IP, an Internet Gateway must be added, and Firewall and Security Group policies must be configured.
+NTP communicates primarily over UDP port 123.
+When using SCP’s NTP server, there is no need to add separate security settings (Security Group).
+However, if you configure SCP’s NTP server with a public IP, you must add an Internet Gateway and configure firewall and Security Group policies.

-In the SCP environment, Windows servers do not have time synchronization set up by default.
-If the Leap Indicator value is 3 or the ReferenceId is 0x0000000, follow the next steps to set up W32Time.
+In an SCP environment, Windows servers do not have time synchronization configured by default.
+If the Leap Indicator value is 3 or the ReferenceId is displayed as 0x0000000, proceed to the next steps to configure W32Time.

 PS C:\> w32tm /query /status